-COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET ACTION (17/18) GOAL ONE Support job growth 1.1 Facilitate the expansion of and establishment of new industries and business New growth achieved 1.1.1 Develop the subsidised innovation 2.2 Work with University of Newcastle on research and innovation in areas where the Upper Hunter has a competitive or comparative advantage Research and innovation leads to the establishment of new industries 2.2.1 Bring key stakeholders together to initiate and progress projects and programs that have a high probability to deliver positive economic outcomes for the Shire GOAL TWO Diversify the economy, facilitate the development of intensive agriculture and other growth industries, make the shire a more attractive place to invest and do business.
-2.4 Implement the Muswellbrook, Denman town centre masterplans and the Sandy Hollow Village Masterplan Implement the first stage of the Muswellbrook town centre masterplan (Regional Convention and Performance Centre) and the Denman town revitalisation project, subject to Special Variation.
-2.4.1 Investigate detailed design of a new commercial building within the Muswellbrook town centre 2.4.2 Apply the Shire Town Centre Masterplans and Strategies GOAL FOUR Develop Muswellbrook as a Regional Centre 4.1 Construct and maintain regionally significant infrastructure that facilitates regional service provision.
+COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET ACTION (17/18) GOAL ONE Support job growth 1.1 Facilitate the expansion of and establishment of new industries and business New growth achieved 1.1.1 Develop the subsidised innovation Hub for start-ups 2.2 Work with University of Newcastle on research and innovation in areas where the Upper Hunter has a competitive or comparative advantage Research and innovation leads to the establishment of new industries 2.2.1 Bring key stakeholders together to initiate and progress projects and programs that have a high probability to deliver positive economic outcomes for the Shire GOAL TWO Diversify the economy, facilitate the development of intensive agriculture and other growth industries, make the Shire 2.4 Implement the Muswellbrook, Denman Town Centre Masterplans and the Sandy Hollow Village Masterplan Implement the first stage of the Muswellbrook Town Centre Masterplan (Regional Entertainment and Conference Centre) and the Denman town revitalisation project, 2.4.1 Investigate detailed design of a new commercial building within the Muswellbrook town centre a more attractive place to invest and do business. subject to Special Variation.
+2.4.2 Apply the Shire Town Centre Masterplans and Strategies GOAL FOUR Develop Muswellbrook as a Regional Centre 4.1 Construct and maintain regionally significant infrastructure that facilitates regional service provision.
 Increase in provision of regional service delivery.
-4.1.1 Apply Shire Town Centre Masterplans, Development Control Plans and Regional Economic Development Strategies to support development of Muswellbrook as a Regional Centre GOAL FIVE Continue to improve the affordability, liveability and amenity of the Shire's communities 5.1 Implement the outcomes of the Recreation Needs Study The recommendations from the Recreation Needs Study are implemented 5.1.2 Recreation Needs Study used for works planning and budget purposes 5.4 Improve access to waterways Greater appreciation and interaction by the community with our local rivers and creeks.
-5.4.1 Commence investigation and design a Public Art Trail along accessible parts of Muscle
+4.1.1 Apply Shire Town Centre Masterplans, Development Control Plans and Regional Economic Development Strategies to support development of Muswellbrook as a Regional Centre GOAL FIVE Continue to improve the affordability, liveability and amenity of the Shire's 5.1 Implement the outcomes of the Recreation Needs Study The recommendations from the Recreation Needs Study are implemented 5.1.2 Recreation Needs Study used for works planning and budget purposes communities 5.4 Improve access to waterways Greater appreciation and interaction by the community with our local 5.4.1 Commence investigation and design a Public Art Trail along